sashetophizika/hyprscratch/README.md

 * `hide`: only hides the scratchpad if active.

-* `poly`: toggle all scratchpads with the same title simultaneously.
+* `poly`: toggles all scratchpads with the same title simultaneously.

 * `pin`: keeps the scratchpad active through workspace changes.